Christ-Mind-Teachings/cmi-jsb/_til/chap02.md

 Until you have discovered all My innermost meaning;

-Until every cell of your body thrills in joyful response to the command, "Be Still," and instantly obeys;
+Until every cell of your body thrills in joyful response to the command, &ldquo;Be Still,&rdquo; and instantly obeys;

 And every vagrant thought hovering around your mind hies itself off into nothingness.